deepgraph/deepgraph/doc/source/what_is_deepgraph.rst

 :py:meth:`edges <deepgraph.deepgraph.DeepGraph.partition_edges>` or the entire
 :py:meth:`graph <deepgraph.deepgraph.DeepGraph.partition_graph>` by the
 graph's properties and labels, enabling the aggregation, computation and allocation of information on and between arbitrary *groups* of nodes.
+These methods also let you express elaborate queries on the information contained in a deep graph.

 DeepGraph is not meant to replace or compete with already existing Python network libraries, such as `NetworkX <https://networkx.github.io/>`_ or